 If the hematocrit test is part of a CBC, a lab technician will draw blood from a vein, typically from the inside of your elbow or from the back of your hand.
 The technician will clean the surface of your skin with an antiseptic and place an elastic band, or tourniquet, around your upper arm to help the vein swell with blood.

 They’ll then insert a needle in the vein and collect a blood sample in one or more vials.
 The technician will remove the elastic band and cover the area with a bandage to stop the bleeding.
 A blood test can be slightly uncomfortable.
 When the needle punctures your skin, you might feel a prick or pinching sensation.
 Some people also feel faint or lightheaded when they see blood.
 You may experience minor bruising, but this will clear up within a few days.
-The test will take only a few minutes.
-You can resume everyday activities after testing.
+The test will take only a few minutes, and you can resume everyday activities after it’s finished.
 Your sample will be sent to a lab for analysis.

-In the laboratory, your hematocrit is evaluated using a centrifuge.
-A centrifuge is a machine that spins at a high rate to cause the contents in your blood to separate.
+In the laboratory, your hematocrit is evaluated using a centrifuge, which is a machine that spins at a high rate to cause the contents of your blood to separate.
 A lab specialist will add a special anticoagulant to keep your blood from clotting.

 When the test tube is taken out of the centrifuge, it will have settled into three parts: